damianh/LittleForker/README.md

 ### 2. ProcessSupervisor

-Process supervisor launches a process and tracks it's lifecycle represented by a statemachine.
-Typically used by "parent" processes launching one or more "child" processes.
+Process supervisor launches a process and tracks it's lifecycle that is represented by a statemachine.
+Typically use case is a "parent" processes launching one or more "child" processes.

-There are two classes of processes that are supported:
+There are two types of processes that are supported:

 1. **Self-Terminating** where the process will exit of it's own accord.
-2. **Non-Terminating** is a process that never shut down unless it is signaled to (if it participates in co-operative shutdown) _or_ is killed.
+2. **Non-Terminating** is a process that never shut down unless it is signaled to do so (if it participates in co-operative shutdown) _or_ is killed.

 A process's state is represented by `ProcessSupervisor.State` enum: